 - Itching or burning on the tip of your penis or the foreskin

-- Discharge that looks like cottage cheese and might have a bread-like smell
+- Discharge that looks like cottage cheese and might have a bread-like or unpleasant smell

 - Trouble pulling back your foreskin

 - A hard time getting or keeping an erection

 In serious cases, you may have a hard time peeing or keeping control of your urine stream.

 Male Yeast Infection Diagnosis

 Your doctor will ask about your symptoms and check your penis for signs of a yeast infection.
 If needed, they may use a swab to take a sample from the tip of your penis to send to a lab for testing.
 Since many STDs share some of the symptoms of a yeast infection, you shouldn’t try to diagnose yourself.